maritiren/maritiren.github.io/content/posts/flux-with-local-registry.md

 <a id="setup-secrets"></a>
-## 3. Setup secrets
+## 3. Setup secrets for namespaces to fetch images
-Add secret for flux-system and the namespace you use to fetch an image:
+Add secret for the namespaces you use to fetch an image:
 ```sh
 ✗ k create secret docker-registry regcred --docker-server="kind-registry:5000" --docker-username=myuser --docker-password=myuser -n my-api
 ✗ k create secret docker-registry regcred2 --docker-server="kind-registry:5000" --docker-username=myuser --docker-password=myuser -n flux-system
 ```

-Watch image repository to see status
+Watch the image repositories to see status
 ```sh
 watch flux get image repository --all-namespaces
 ```